imposter404/Multi-Face-Detection/README.md

 # Description
-Detecting and Extracting Multiple Faces from a picture using OpenCV module written in Python
+Detecting and Extracting Multiple Faces from a picture using OpenCV and Face Recognition module written in Python

 <div align="left">